Capt’n Blabby and Stick’s Reunion Voyage---2011 Dubrovnik to Trogir, Croatia

 Being the big city and cultural town, Cruise Director J-J directed us to an evening meal at a romantic roof top restaurant.
 And once again, the crew cleans-up well:

 After dinner we strolled to the Church in the photograph below for a folk song concert.
 This may have been Capt’n Blabby’s favorite event of the trip.
 I encourage each of you to not only invite but, take the good Capt’n to folk song concerts.
-The Capt’n was so moved by this event, he had to take our picture.
+The Capt’n was so moved by this event, he ha

 After the concert, a stroll along the harbor and a cone of gelato, we board the Lone Star for a night of good rest.
 But, our neighbors to port, the Krauts, they have other plans.
 The loud play of lousy music, accompanied by even louder voices above the “music”.